All Episodes

 You may have been on one of the planes that the Muslims were trying to blow up.

-Very interesting uh comment.
+Very interesting comment.

-We have been in San Diego sued for the last uh almost 17 years by an annoyed atheist.
+We have been in San Diego sued for the last almost 17 years by an annoyed atheist.

-And I say that because he said he was annoyed by the sight of a cross on Mount Soledad in La Jolla, which is a community of San Diego, this little mount it's hardly a mountain, a little mound, uh, but visible in a lot of places.
+And I say that because he said he was annoyed by the sight of a cross on Mount Soledad in La Jolla, which is a community of San Diego.

-Uh, it has this white cross put up in 1954 to commemorate San Diegans who had died for their country in the Korean War.
+It has this white cross put up in 1954 to commemorate San Diegans who had died for their country in the Korean War.

-Well, of course we were sued.
+Well, of course, we were sued.

-Uh America cannot tolerate the preference for religion shown by the exposure of a Latin cross as a part of this memorial.
+America cannot tolerate the preference for religion shown by the exposure of a Latin cross as a part of this memorial.

-You know, the the Taliban mentality took over.
+You know, the Taliban mentality took over.

 So I got to tell you the good news.

-Uh we got uh uh Anthony Kennedy of all people from the United States Supreme Court, Justice Kennedy, who's very good, as it turns out, on these religious freedom issues, intervened to stop a local judge's order to tear down the cross, intervened to make the order permanent, issued a completely unique four-page opinion on why he was intervening, and stopped the whole process.
+About 60 days ago, with no cards left, I mean, we were basically buying our chains and we were about ready to chain ourselves to the cross to prevent the bulldozers from taking it out, we got Anthony Kennedy, of all people, from the United States Supreme Court, Justice Kennedy, who's very good, as it turns out, on these religious freedom issues, intervened to stop a local judge's order to tear down the cross, intervened to make the order permanent,

 Freedom of religion doesn't mean tearing down religious symbols anywhere.